-Summary Recommendation: This proposal is consistent with some, but not all recommendations in adopted plans.
-As such, the Planning Division does not conclude that the standards for Planned Developments [28.098(2) (a), (b), (e), and (f)] or Demolition Permit standards [28.185(7)] are met, as proposed.
-Should the Plan Commission concur and move to recommend/place these items on file, it must provide findings of fact, listing the standards that have not been met and the reasons such standards were not met.
+The Planning Division again does not conclude that the standards for Planned Developments [28.098(2) (a), (b), (e), and (f)] or Demolition Permit standards [28.185(7)] are met, as proposed.
+As discussed in this report, the Planning Division's primary concerns are with the proposal's inconsistencies with the Regent Street - South Campus Neighborhood Plan.
+Due to more specific recommendations in the updated Comprehensive Plan, adopted in August 2018, staff also have concerns regarding whether the standards for Zoning Map amendments, [28.182(6)] can be found met.
+Should the Plan Commission again concur, it should move to recommend/place these requests on file.
+The Plan Commission must provide findings of fact, listing the standards that have not been met and the reasons such standards were not met.